ccloli/Search-By-Image/README.md

 更新历史：

+> 2022.11.13 1.6.9 Fix Sogou search url pattern (Sogou requires using its CDN to forward as whitelist)
+>
 > 2022.11.13 1.6.8 Change Google search to Google Lens
 >
 > 2022.04.02 1.6.7 Fix cannot show the panel in some specific cases